 Worksheets to show you how to keep your revision organized and make the steps easier to understand,

 Checklists so you can remember what you need to look out for on the second and third blocks

-And included permanent membership to the workshop so you can take your time, go through on multiple manuscripts, PLUS the private 7-Day Crash-Revision Workshop Forum and all the general boards, where you can get help and feedback, and share your frustrations and successes with other folks working their way through the exact same challenges you are
+And included permanent membership to the workshop so you can take your time, go through on multiple manuscripts, PLUS make use of the private 7-Day Crash-Revision Workshop Forum and all the general boards, where you can get help and feedback, and share your frustrations and successes with other folks working their way through the exact same challenges you are

 The 7-Day Crash-Revision Workshop isn’t everything AND the kitchen sink.
 (How To Revise Your Novel IS.)